immunefi-team/Bounty_Boosts/Alchemix/31281 - [SC - Low] Approved spender cannot withdraw or merge.md

 # Approved spender cannot withdraw or merge

-Submitted on Thu May 16 2024 01:15:47 GMT-0400 (Atlantic Standard Time) by @OxAnmol for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 16th 2024 at 07:15:47 UTC by @OxAnmol for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31281